 Intrinsic motivation in action

 We urge you to take a look at Thunberg’s captivating speech during the United Nations General Assembly.
-Take note of how Thunberg rebukes world leader during her sharp message of demand for climate action.
+Take note of how she rebukes world leader during her message of demand for climate action.

 Thunberg’s vigorous and intense delivery exemplifies her determination to demand climate action.
 With this fiery motivation, her efforts have led to more than one million students to walk out every Friday to protest climate inaction, U.S. House of Representatives to reconsider climate-change policies, and essentially start a global conversation about taking action.